Best USMLE Step 1 Question Banks in 2026: An Honest Comparison

 The common stacking strategy:

-- Use QuantaPrep for daily adaptive practice throughout your study period (it's free with unlimited questions)
+- Use QuantaPrep for daily adaptive practice throughout your study period (no cost, no time-gated access)

 - Add UWorld for your dedicated period as the final comprehensive QBank pass